Written by

 Oh, my god!

-Jenny matches his excitement, bouncing in place with a goofy grin, clapping her hands together
+Jenny matches his excitement, bouncing in place with a goofy grin, clapping her hands together.

 First client!
 We did it!

 Mike picks her up, spinning and shaking her around as she laughs.
-It's obvious they're close friends, but platonic.

 We're getting paid!
 We're actual detectives!